Astro 3

 - Final Exam

-Homework will be assigned roughly every week (starting next week)
+Homework will be assigned roughly every week (starting week 1)

 and will consist of on-line quizzes based on lectures and reading